 Sea Pines Golf Resort has Amenities for Equestrians

 Equestrians can also park along Solano Drive opposite the Sea Pines Golf Resort.
 You will notice there are pipe corrals here.
 Yes, Sea Pines Golf Resort guests can bring their horses along and stay in nice accommodations and enjoy riding their own horses!
 How cool is that?
-See our upcoming story about how both you and your horse can vacation together at Sea Pines Golf Resort.
+Read our story about a “No-Camping Horse Camping” experience at Sea Pines Golf Resort.

 Day Use Horseback Rider Activities at Sea Pines Golf Resort

 Day users can make arrangements to leave their horses in the corrals while enjoying the amenities at Sea Pines Golf Resort.
 As part of your riding day make a plan to enjoy lunch or dinner at the Clubhouse, or for early-risers, enjoy breakfast first then ride.
 Go home relaxed and limber with an after ride massage or spa treatment.
-Husbands can come along and play a round of golf while the wife enjoys a ride on her horse.
+Husbands will enjoy playing a round of golf while the wife enjoys a ride on her horse.
 Again, pick up your horse’s poop here too.
 A bucket and manure fork are available.

 Notes for a Perfect Trail Riding Day